 Honda Crosstour Overview

 With seating for five, a raised ride height, and optional AWD, the Crosstour wagon/SUV is based on the previous-generation Accord.
 We like the high seating position, the spacious cabin with its comfortable seats, and the smooth powertrain.
-The 3.5-liter V6 gets 21 mpg overall with the new six-speed automatic.
-However, the freshening also brought a convoluted control interface and electric power steering that's devoid of road feel.
-The styling impedes the view to the rear and hurts cargo space, handling is clumsy, and the turning circle is wide.
+The 3.5-liter V6 and six-speed automatic returned 21-mpg overall in our testing.
+But we're not fans of the convoluted control interface.
+The styling impedes the view to the rear and hurts cargo space.
+Handling is clumsy, steering is vague, and the turning circle is wide.
 All of this resulted in the Crosstour scoring too low to be recommended.
 A 2.4-liter four-cylinder is available on FWD versions.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores